v3ksi4k/VLevelsAPI/README.md

 # VLevelsAPI
 VLevelsAPI is a simple API for setting up a leveling system on a minecraft server.
-It features saving and auto saving.

 Docs: https://v3ksi4k.github.io/VLevelsAPI/
 ## Example Plugin